top of page

 It is not recommended to mix Flooded and AGM batteries, because it is very important that AGM batteries not be severely overcharged, as this will cause the battery to rapidly dry out.
 However, flooded batteries have a higher overcharge capacity due to excess water in electrolytes.

 Hence AGM batteries required a lower charging voltage on account of the fact that any electrolysis or gassing caused by a higher charge voltage leads to irrecoverable loss of water from the battery.
-However, flooded batteries required a higher charging voltage.
+However, flooded batteries require a higher charging voltage.

-The other limitation of AGM batteries is that they should not be discharged beyond 50% of their capacity as against 80% allowed in case of flood batteries since recharge becomes very difficult due to its electrolyte starved design.
+The other limitation of AGM batteries is that they should not be discharged beyond 50% of their capacity as against 80% allowed in case of flood batteries since recharge becomes very difficult due to its electrolyte-starved design.

 What is a flooded battery used for?

-The most common uses of Flooded batteries are for home inverters and for off-grid solar power plants due to their cheap price.
+The most common uses of Flooded batteries are for home inverters and off-grid solar power plants due to their cheap price.
 Sometimes these batteries with thin plate construction and Enhanced versions are also used for vehicle starting.

 However, flooded batteries used in home inverter/off-grid solar power plants can’t be interchanged with the vehicle starting version of it.
-Because vehicle starting version of flooded batteries has a low depth of discharge, that is 50% DOD.
+Because the vehicle starting version of flooded batteries has a low depth of discharge, that is 50% DOD.

 Whereas, the home inverter version of flooded batteries has a higher depth of discharge which is 80% DOD.
 Hence, the home inverter version of flooded batteries is also called deep discharge batteries.